no-more-secrets/parsco/README.md

 failed parser before invoking the next one.

 ### `first`
-The `first` parser runs the parsers in sequence until the first one succeeds, then returns its result (all of the parsers must return the same result type).
+This parser runs the parsers in sequence until the first one succeeds, then returns its result (all of the parsers must return the same result type).
 If none of them succeed then the parser fails.
 Another way to use this combinator is to use the